In Spite of All the Danger: Composition and structure

-Everett writes most of the Beatles' earliest compositions were "thoroughly diatonic, grounded solidly in the major scale," and includes this song as an example.
+Everett writes that most of the Beatles' earliest compositions were "thoroughly diatonic, grounded solidly in the major scale," and includes this song as an example.

 The song is in the key of E and follows a standard I-I^{7}-IV-V^{7}-I-IV-I (E-E^{7}-A-B^{7}-E-A-E) progression.
 Here the harmonic development initially arises with the move (in bar 5 on "I'll do anything for you") to a subdominant or IV (a chord built on the 4th degree of the E major scale), but without the intervening range of chords prolonging harmonic tension that so characterised later Beatles songwriting.
 The resolution back to the tonic comes as the V chord (B^{7} in bar 8 on "you want me to") shifts to the I (E chord on "true to me").
 Everett writes that the bridge "[culminates] in a stop-time retransition on a blue-note colored V." This "dramatic placement of stop time ... at the end of the bridge" was something the Beatles saw regularly, including in "Come Go with Me", before they used it in "In Spite of All the Danger".
 They used the technique again in their later compositions "There's a Place" and "This Boy".